-- WR2988 Integrity due diligence - GL0358 Legal recommendations for compliance with EU/Norway sanctions related to certain countries - Sanctions search tool on the integrity due diligence portal
+- WR2988 Integrity due diligence - GL0358 Legal recommendations for compliance- selected sanctions - Sanctions search tool on the integrity due diligence portal

 3.5 Anti-Money Laundering and Facilitation of Tax Evasion

 Money laundering is illegal and supports other criminal activities, including drug trafficking, terrorism, corruption, human rights violations and tax evasion.
 Money laundering is the processes of disguising the proceeds of crime in order to hide its illegal origins or otherwise dealing with the proceeds of crime.
 Criminal proceeds include not only money, but all forms of assets, real estate and intangible property that are derived from criminal activity.
 We will comply with all applicable anti-money laundering laws.